 The Higher Education Act of 1965 established historically black colleges and universities as institutions whose principal mission was the education of African-Americans.
 Today, the HBCU designation does not necessitate that Benedict College is exclusively or even predominantly African-American (though it currently is).
 Thanks to integration efforts, there are HBCUs with non-black majorities and non-HBCUs with black majorities.
 For more information you can review the White House Initiative on Historically Black Colleges and Universities.

-Like many colleges with a religious affiliation, Benedict College is not "faith based" and is therefore unlikely to require a religious studies component.
+Some, but not all, schools with a religious affiliation may require a statement of faith or religious studies component.
+Contact the school to see what their requirements are.
 If an affinity with the Baptist faith interests you, check out our ranking of The Best Baptist Colleges and Universities.

 For more information on policies and accommodations that the college provides to ensure all students get the opportunity to participate, you can visit Benedict College Disability Services.